Our 10 best villas in Estepona

 Stay in one of our villas in this typical Andalusian town and fall in love with its historic old quarter centring around Plaza de la Flores (or Flower Square).
 The streets here are blooming with colours and floral scents, making it one of the most picturesque old towns in the Costa del Sol.
 Take an afternoon stroll along Paseo Marítimo, the bustling palm-lined promenade, or enjoy a traditional Spanish meal at one of the atmospheric waterfront restaurants.
 The Mediterranean beaches here are perfect for swimming, diving, kite-boarding and sea-kayaking.
 For a change of scenery, the Sierra Bermeja mountains offer breath-taking views of the surrounding landscape – you may even spot the Rock of Gibraltar on a clear day.
 For animal lovers, you might get a glimpse of a Barbary ape or two relaxing on the mountainside!

-Bordered by the Mediterranean and the mountains, Estepona enjoys a micro-climate, boasting 325 days of sunshine a year where the average daytime temperature often exceeds 30°C. But with a stretch of over 21 km of coastline and over 17 beaches to choose from, there are plenty of places to enjoy a refreshing dip.
+Bordered by the Mediterranean and the mountains, Estepona enjoys a micro-climate, boasting 325 days of sunshine a year where the average daytime temperature often exceeds 30°C. Boasting over 20 km of coastline, there are 17 fantastic beaches to choose from.
+The nearest are the Blue Flag beaches of La Rada and El Cristo.
+La Rada beach stretches from the marina past Estepona old town, with Paseo Maritimo seafront promenade in the centre.
+This is the most popular beach with a number of modern facilities and chiringuitos – beach bars that serve delicious paella, fresh fish and other delicacies.
+Family-friendly El Cristo beach is located 5 minutes west of the marina, just outside the old town.
+Its sheltered cove enjoys long hours of sunshine, making it the ideal spot for sunbathers.
+The black volcanic sands of El Padrón is a 12-minute drive from Estepona, surrounded by a landscape of lush vegetation, at the mouth of the Padrón river.
 Estepona is easily accessible with Gibraltar being the closest airport, just 45 minutes away.
 There are also regular flights from Malaga Airport, approximately an hour away.
 Booking transfers and car hire services are available from both airports.

 Key holiday info